jannesen/TypeScript-jsx-generic/README.md

 # TypeScript jsx-generic

+     JSX generic is not part of Microsoft/TypeScript it is part of pjannesen/TypeScript

 JSX is an XML-like syntax extension to ECMAScript without any defined semantics.
 It's intended to be used by various preprocessors (transpilers) to transform these tokens into standard ECMAScript.

 The JSX implementation of TypeScript was original developed for use with React.
 The relationship between JSX and React is like JavaScript and React.